Expert by experience How Emma handled feeling lonely

-As she neared the end of her bachelor, Tara realised that many of her friends were leaving for other cities or even other countries.
+As she neared the end of her bachelor, Emma realised that many of her friends were leaving for other cities or even other countries.
 She was staying behind in Groningen to start her two-year master in arts, media and literary studies.

 Suddenly, she had to face facts: friendships are ephemeral.
 It made her think.
 ‘Who do I feel genuinely connected to?
 Is there anyone I can bond with on a deeper level?
 Who are truly my friends?
-These questions were going round and round my head’, says Tara.
+These questions were going round and round my head’, says Emma.

 Sluggish and sad

 The corona pandemic only served to exacerbate these intrusive thoughts.
 Like many other people, Emma suddenly had only herself to rely on.
 Even though she was living with her boyfriend at the time, it was difficult living in such close quarters.
 ‘We talked about the same stuff every day.
 Nothing ever happened to us’, says Emma.
 She lost contact with many people in her friend group.